-One of the standout features of TypeScript is its static typing.
-Unlike JavaScript, where variables can hold any type of value, TypeScript allows you to define the type of data a variable can hold.
-This helps catch type-related errors during development rather than at runtime.
+One of the standout features of TypeScript is its static typing system.
+Unlike JavaScript, where variables can change types dynamically, TypeScript allows developers to define variable types explicitly.
+This feature helps catch errors during development rather than at runtime, reducing bugs and improving code reliability.

 age = "twenty-five"; // Error: Type 'string' is not assignable to type 'number'